spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/business-technology/okta/index.html.md

 1. On the mobile device, scan the code using the Camera app
 1. On the mobile device, click "Sign in with a Passkey"
 1. On the mobile device, a "Sign in" popup appears - "Do you want to sign in to "gitlab.okta.com" with your saved passkey for "xxxxx@gitlab.com"?
 Click Continue and provide biometric.
-1. On the mobile device, you will now be signed in to Okta.
+1. On the computer, you will now be signed in to Okta.
 1. If applicable, follow the standard [steps](#i-want-to-add-touch-id--face-id-to-okta-for-my-mobile-device-iphone-android-tablet) to enroll your Touch ID into Okta.

 ### I don't have an enrolled phone or computer but have a YubiKey